OpenDataServices/os4d/docs/standard/development/research.md

 * **Parallel development** Version 1.0 of the [Open Contracting Data Standard](http://standard.open-contracting.org) provided a data model and a set of implementation levels used to assess the extent of data disclosure.
 A number of implementers made policy commitments to reach particular implementation levels.

-* **Standard -> Policy** In some countries transparency advocates have pushed for adoption of OCDS, writing adoption of the standard into policy.
+* **Standard -> Policy** In some countries, transparency advocates have pushed for adoption of OCDS, writing adoption of the standard into policy.

 ### Key questions